Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 This yummy pecan bar recipe comes from my German cousin, Ingrid.
 Once she immigrated to Canada, she found this easy method to try to recreate one of her favorite treats, Nussecken.

 Is it the same?
-Absolutely not.
+Sort of.

-Is it delicious.
+Is it delicious?
 Absolutely!

 This is such a tasty and pretty addition to a cookie platter and when chocolate icing is drizzled over, this almost tastes like a scrumptious, chewy, gooey chocolate bar!

 My Mutti also experimented with Nussecken.
 They were cut into triangles and then we would then dip two of the corners into the melted chocolate chips.
-I actually have the Nussecken recipe in my Christmas Cookies ecookbook.
+I actually have her Nussecken recipe in my Christmas Cookies ecookbook.

 Get ready for Christmas!
 Grab your copy of Oma's collection of her favorites in Christmas Cookies e-Cookbook.